tusharshah21/TheGuildGenesis/CONTRIBUTION.md

 Rewards and recognition

 - Rule of thumb: 10 points per hour, 80 points per full day.
 - Contribution tokens have no monetary value.
 They represent reputation and will grant voting rights in the Guild in the future.
+See the full on-chain specification in [CONTRIBUTION_TOKEN.md](CONTRIBUTION_TOKEN.md).
 - Your contributions will also be recognized with badges on https://theguild.dev.

 Process